 - Speed measurement

-This helps to calculate :
+This helps to calculate the following:

 - Distance travelled